AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/faq.md

 ### What versions of Node.js are supported?
 How do I bypass the installation error if I want to use an active development Node.js version?
 MSAL Node officially supports even numbered stable LTS releases as documented [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#node-version-support).

+If you want to work around this, please note:
 - **Yarn**: Pass the `--ignore-engines` flag to the `yarn` command.
 - **npm**: Add `engine-strict=false` to your .npmrc file.